geetheswar-v/DS5601-NLP-Project/README.md

 poetry run python -m advanced_rag.cli benchmark --dataset path/to/benchmark.csv
 ```

 The CSV file should have at least a "question" column, and optionally a "reference_answer" column for evaluation.

-## License

-MIT
+Evaluation results, including RAGAS scores, BLEU, ROUGE, and METEOR metrics (if reference answers are provided), will be saved to a CSV file in the `results` directory.